Healthy Plants Collection

 Nanz & Kraft Florists

 Nanz & Kraft Florists has partnered with the Center for Healthy Air, Water, & Soil at the Christina Lee Brown Envirome Institute to offer the Healthy Plants Collection.
-The Healthy Plant Collection will bring greenness to your indoor environment and can help improve mental wellbeing and air quality!
+The Healthy Plants Collection will bring greenness to your indoor environment and can help improve mental wellbeing and air quality!

 Most people spend the majority of their time indoors in homes, offices, and hospitals where pollutants such as benzene, formaldehyde, xylene, and ammonia are common.
 Furniture, building materials, office equipment, and everyday activities like driving, cleaning, and cooking give off these pollutants that can cause distraction, headache, dizziness, and eye, nose, and throat irritation.